dwayne/xo/README.md

 # TODO

 1. Write documentation.
-2. Show example usage.
+2. Show example usage of the grid, engine and ai subclasses.
-3. Write an example Tic-tac-toe command-line game client.
+3. ~~Write an example Tic-tac-toe command-line game client.~~
+4. In the grid class, call what is now `to_s`, `pretty_print` and rewrite `to_s` to be a single one-line string representation.
+5. Improve test coverage.

 # Contributing